-Transplant procedures leave cancer patients with compromised immune systems, leading many to develop life-threatening fevers or other complications.
+Chemotherapy and bone marrow transplant procedures leave cancer patients with compromised immune systems, leading many to develop life-threatening infections or other complications.
 In particular, neutropenia, or abnormally low levels of white blood cells that are critical to fighting off infections, is prevalent among this population.
 Fever with neutropenia can be fatal.

-As part of the Children’s National Health System commitment to deliver better outcomes and safer care through innovative approaches, the Hematology/Oncology/Bone Marrow Transplant (BMT) Family Advisory team developed a protocol to rapidly identify newly diagnosed and BMT patients post-surgery to receive antibiotics immediately.
+As part of the Children’s National Health System commitment to deliver better outcomes and safer care through innovative approaches, the Hematology/Oncology/Bone Marrow Transplant (BMT) Family Advisory team developed a protocol to rapidly identify BMT and cancer patients with suspected neutropenia to receive antibiotics within 60 minutes of arriving at the Emergency Department (ED).
 The Red Badge Project was born with the following goals:

-• Decrease the median triage-to-antibiotic time in patients with fever and suspected neutropenia to 30 minutes
+• Decrease the median triage-to-antibiotic time in cancer patients with fever and suspected neutropenia or bone marrow transplant patients to 30 minutes

-As part of the protocol, newly diagnosed and post-transplant patients receive a Red Badge and education regarding how to use it.
-If they run a fever and need medical attention, the patient and family present the Red Badge upon arrival at the emergency department (ED) in order to bypass the welcome desk and ED triage.
-This action accelerates the process, keeps the child from waiting in an area where there are other sick children and ensures the patient receives lifesaving antibiotics within an hour of fighting fever.
+As part of the protocol, newly diagnosed cancer and bone marrow transplant patients receive a Red Badge and education regarding how to use it.
+If they run a fever and need medical attention, the patient and family present the Red Badge upon arrival at the ED in order to bypass the welcome desk and ED triage.
+This action accelerates the process, keeps the child from waiting in an area where there are other sick children and ensures the patient receives lifesaving antibiotics as fast as possible.

 Work done before the patient walks through the ED doors contributes to the success of this program.
 When a patient runs a fever, the family is instructed to call the Hematology Oncology Fellow on-call.
 If it is determined that the patient needs to come to the ED, the Fellow then: 1) receives the patient’s estimated arrival time so that staff can clean and prep a room 2) reminds them to apply their topical analgesia to numb the port site where the antibiotic will be administered 3) reminds them to bring their Red Badge.